ahamez/protox/README.md

 ```

 Doing so, Elixir will be able to parallelize the compilation of generated modules.

+It is also possible to prepend a namespace to all generated modules using the `--namespace` option.
+More information is available in section [Prepend namespaces](#prepend-namespaces).

 Finally, you can pass the option `--keep-unknown-fields=false` to remove support of unknown fields.
 See [this section](#unknown-fields) for more information.